demogit220/NotesApi/README.md

 JWT_EXPIRES_IN=30d
 JWT_COOKIE_EXPIRES_IN=90
 ```
+## Running On Docker(Efficient way):
+1. Compose the docker file:
+* `docker compose up`
+2. To stope and remove the container:
+* `docker compose down`

+## Running commands locally
-5. Start the project:
+1. Start the project:
 * `npm start`

-6. For Linting of code:
+2. For Linting of code:
 * `npm lint`

-7. To run the tests:
+3. To run the tests:
 * `npm test`
 ## Endpoints